 To view any of the finished movies, you will need a movie player capable of handling ".avi" files.
 Media Player for Windows and the QuickTime Movie Player for Macintosh should do the job.
 (Both of these programs are included with the operating system, so you should not need to download them again.)

 And a special thanks should go to: Ghost Effects, Fractal Design, MetaCreations, Curious Labs, and e-frontier (for their development of the earlier versions of Poser), Zygote Inc. and DAZ Studios (for their work on the advanced Poser models), and, of course, Smith Micro (the current owners and developers of Poser).
-You can purchase Poser in the graphics software section at the Smith Micro website (link opens in new window).
+You can purchase Poser at the Smith Micro website (link opens in new window).

 For more free items, models, tutorials, and discussion forums, check out Vanishing Point: